ChernegaSergiy/chernega-php-blog/README.md

 - **Incorrect dates** — Server timezone not UTC.
 Ensure timestamps stored as UTC; helper converts to `Europe/Kiev`.
 - **404 for `/some-slug`** — Slug absent or conflicts with protected filenames.
 Confirm slug exists and is not blacklisted in `post_slug.php`.

-## Next Steps
+## Future Ideas

-- Integrate an admin UI for post management.
+- Introduce role-based permissions and audit logging for administrators.
-- Add Twig caching once deployed to production.
+- Add media uploads with automated image optimisation and storage housekeeping.
-- Extend validation/escaping rules as the content model grows.
+- Automate testing (PHPUnit) and linting within a CI pipeline.
-- Adapt this stack to other hosting environments as long as PHP 7.3, SQLite, and Twig are available.
+- Provide API endpoints (REST/JSON) for headless or mobile clients.